eclipse-archived/codewind-docs/docs/_documentations/vsc-codechange.md

 ---
 # Making a code change
 <br/>
-Codewind will automatically build and redeploy your application whenever you make a code change and save the file.
+Codewind automatically builds and redeploys your application whenever you make a code change and save the file.

 To see this in action, we can make a change to the getting started example.